flutter/website/src/content/packages-and-plugins/swift-package-manager/for-plugin-authors.md

 :::warning
 Flutter is migrating to [Swift Package Manager][] to manage iOS and macOS native dependencies.
+Flutter's support of Swift Package Manager is under development.
-This is an experimental feature that might change in the future.
+The implementation might change in the future.
-It is currently only available on the [`main` channel][].
+Swift Package Manager support is only available on the [`main` channel][].
-Flutter will continue to support CocoaPods until further notice.
+Flutter continues to support CocoaPods.
 :::

 Flutter's Swift Package Manager integration has several benefits: